Tianyang-Liu0307/Robust-PCA-via-Principal-Component-Pursuit/README.md

 The following three pictures are some experimental results, and the data set is Avenue Dataset for Abnormal Event Detection.<br>

-Figure 1 is a picture of a certain frame in the video, Figure 2 is the background information, and Figure 3 is the information about the segmented moving object<br>
+Figure 1 is a picture of a certain frame in the video, Figure 2 is the background information, and Figure 3 is the information about the segmented moving object.<br>
 <div align=center><img width="500" height="500" src="https://github.com/Tianyang-Liu0307/Robust-PCA-via-Principal-Component-Pursuit/assets/57581285/cb7e6dcb-8cea-4c34-ad33-03364fa9e7c4"/></div>
 <p align="center">Figure 1</p>
 <div align=center><img width="500" height="500" src="https://github.com/Tianyang-Liu0307/Robust-PCA-via-Principal-Component-Pursuit/assets/57581285/c0ad995b-34b6-4f47-87ff-f29946309908"/></div>